rajivpoddar/logmmse/README.md

 The fork improved on the original version to support Python 3, fix a few bugs, and make it importable from other Python scripts

 ## logmmse ##
-A python implementation of the LogMMSE speech enhancement/noise reduction alogrithm.
-This file has been ported from logmmse.m file found at the following link.
+A python implementation of the LogMMSE speech enhancement/noise reduction alogrithm

 ## API Reference ##